GSA/gsa-icam-card-builder/cards/ICAM_Card_Objects/01_Golden_PIV/README.md

-This utility allows you to personalize an ICAM test card with your own fingerprint for biometric testing purposes.
+The `myfinger.sh` utility in this directory allows you to personalize an ICAM test card with your own fingerprint for biometric testing purposes.
 The basic steps are:

 1. Be sure to use an the unzipped release directory structure.
 Don't do this in the source repository.